Payadel/on_rails/README.md

 The purpose of Functional Error Handling Libraries is to provide developers with a set of abstractions and tools for managing errors in a functional way.

-`def_result` is a functional error handling library.
+`on_rails` is a functional error handling library.
 The goal of this library is to make error handling m**ore explicit, composable, and testable**.
 By using this library, developers can write code that is **more robust, maintainable, and expressive**.

 ### Motivation